yhoogstrate/fuma/README.md

 | FOO2       | BAR2        |                  | TID_A=chr4:66-77
 | DOX1       | BOX5        | UID_B=chr5:85-95 | TID_B=chr5:88-99

-Because the tools may predict multiple fusions with the same left- and right genes, FuMa merges duplicates.
-In case we observe a duplicate, we simply print BOTH values delimited with a comma:
+The tools may predict multiple fusion genes with the same left- and right genes, which FuMa will consider as duplicates.
+In case we observe a duplicate, we simply print BOTH identifiers delimited with a comma into a cell such that duplicate entries can still be found back in the output:

 | Left Genes | Right Genes | FusionMap
 |:-----------|:------------|:---------